luapower/luapower-all/fs.md

 ------------------------------------------------- -------------------------------------------------

-__NOTE:__ The `deref` arg is `true` by default, meaning that by default, symlinks are followed recursively and transparently when listing directories and when getting or setting file attributes.
+__NOTE:__ The `deref` arg is `true` by default, meaning that by default, symlinks are followed recursively and transparently where this option is available.

 __NOTE:__ All functions can fail, in which case they return `nil, error_message, error_code`.
 Functions which are listed as having no